 - Drinking as a way to relax or alleviate stress.
 Many alcohol use disorders begin when people start using alcohol to self-medicate, such as drinking at the end of a stressful day or reaching for a bottle after arguing with a spouse or boss.

-If you have to drink more than you used to to achieve the desired buzz or to feel relaxed, this is a hallmark symptoms of tolerance, which is a sign of alcohol abuse and a warning that the development of alcoholism is imminent.
+Alcohol Dependence Alcoholism is the most serious kind of drinking problem.
+Alcoholism is associated with all the signs of alcohol abuse, but it also includes another feature: physical dependence on alcohol.
+If you depend on alcohol to function or feel physically compelled to drink, you’re an alcoholic.
+This condition means that your brain has become so used to alcohol’s presence that it is unable to operate normally without it, and thus, discontinuation of alcohol use results in withdrawal symptoms.
+Tolerance If you have to drink more than you used to to achieve the desired buzz or to feel relaxed, this is a hallmark symptoms of tolerance, which is a sign of alcohol abuse and a warning that the development of alcoholism is imminent.
 Tolerance means that, over time, a person requires more and more alcohol to feel the same effects, due to the brain’s propensity to reduce a substance’s impact in response to repeated exposure.
+Withdrawal Symptoms If you need a drink to steady your nerves in the morning – drinking primarily to relieve or prevent withdrawal symptoms – this is another sign of alcohol abuse and an early sign of alcoholism.
+When you drink excessively, your body gets accustomed to the alcohol and experiences withdrawal symptoms upon cessation.
+Withdrawal symptoms include:

 - Anxiety and irritability